-Cleveland-Cliffs objects to the requirement to conduct intake velocity studies at the No. 1 and No. 2 Intakes and requests that such requirements be removed from the draft permit.
+Cleveland- Cliffs objects to the requirement to conduct intake velocity studies at the No. 2 and No. 7 Intakes and requests that such requirements be removed from the final permit.

-For the No. 1 Intake, Cliffs previously submitted corrections to the No. 1 Intake screen open area that demonstrate that a maximum through screen velocity of 0.5 fps or less is met at design pumping capacity at low source water elevation.
-Impingement mortality BTA at this intake is "0.5 ft/s Through Screen Design Velocity" (see above and permit page 86).
+Impingement mortality BTA at No. 7 intake is "0.5 ft/s Through Screen Design Velocity".
 EPA expressly states in the CWIS regulation preamble that additional monitoring for this compliance alternative is not required: